Sports Desk: Update on APS Fall Sports

 ALBUQUERQUE, N.M.
-(KRQE) – In this edition of the Sports Desk, we start with an update from APS Athletics.
-On Wednesday night, Albuquerque Public Schools voted to extend online learning through the Fall semester.
-Contact sports like Soccer and football were already pushed back to the Spring, but now how will this affect non-contact sports that were on track to start in the Fall.
+(KRQE) – In this edition of the Sports Desk, we start with an update from Albuquerque Public Schools Athletics.
+On Wednesday night, Albuquerque Public Schools voted to extend online learning through the fall semester.
+Contact sports like soccer and football were already pushed back to the spring, but now how will this affect non-contact sports that were on track to start in the fall.

 “To be honest, I think you would have an uproar of parents and students that just if APS would not allow us to play.
 I don’t think it would give the flavor of the state tournament or the season without us, the Albuquerque schools playing.
 I mean, we are the biggest school district, one of the biggest school districts in the nation,” said La Cueva Volleyball Coach Steve Archibeque.